mkumm/mkumm_blog/content/posts/i-built-a-thing/index.md

 date = 2025-06-29T12:08:40+02:00
-tags = ['elixir', 'buildInPublic', 'dev'] draft = false summary = "It's one thing to work on a big projects with a team, another to go solo and see if you can still develop something useful as a solo developer.
+tags = ['elixir', 'buildInPublic', 'dev'] draft = false summary = "It is one thing to work on a big projects with a team, another to go solo and see if you can still develop something useful as a solo developer.
 This is my 3 month journey to building Sprytna.cards"
 +++

 {{<lead>}}